 Some of the countries that sell diplomatic passports to corrupt people around the world are:

 The report says all the Caribbean countries carry out such “diplomatic passport for cash” scam.

 EFCC had in March, 2019 lamented the slow pace at which the United Kingdom was handling Diezani’s case.

 The anti-graft agency had lamented that it was baffling that after four years, Diezani had still not had her day in court.

 Part of EFCC read: “We are intent on bringing Diezani to justice and despite the spirited efforts of the commission in ensuring that she returns to Nigeria and face trial, she has been held back in the UK by an investigation that has spanned almost four years without any signal about when she will be available in Nigeria for prosecution.

 “The EFCC has been frustrated over Diezani, a development that prompted it to seek her extradition to Nigeria, so that she can have her day in court.”

 The former powerful minister is alleged to have diverted billions of dollars and purchased choice properties in several parts of the world.

-Her cash and properties as well as those linked to her, worth over $250m, including jewellery, have been forfeited permanently to the Federal Government by an order of court.
+Her cash and properties as well as those linked to her, worth over $250m, including jewelry, have been forfeited permanently to the Federal Government by an order of a court.

 Recently, her husband a retired Naval officer stated that he warned her wife not to bring money home when she was appointed a minister by Jonathan’s regime.